Plot lines, polygons, and symbols in 2-D

 For lower case d, give distances between labels on the plot in your preferred measurement unit c (cm), i (inch), or p (points), while for upper case D, specify distances in map units and append the unit; choose among e (m), f (foot), k (km), M (mile), n (nautical mile) or u (US survey foot), and d (arc degree), m (arc minute), or s (arc second).
 [Default is 10c or 4i].
 As an option, you can append /fraction which is used to place the very first label for each contour when the cumulative along-contour distance equals fraction * dist [0.25].

 Give the coordinates of the end points for one or more comma-separated straight line segments.
 Labels will be placed where these lines intersect the quoted lines.
 The format of each line specification is start_lon/start_lat/stop_lon/stop_lat.
 Both start_lon/start_lat and stop_lon/stop_lat can be replaced by a 2-character key that uses the justification format employed in text to indicate a point on the frame or center of the map, given as [LCR][BMT].
-L will interpret the point pairs as defining great circles [Default is straight line].
+Alternatively, select L to interpret the point pairs as defining great circle segments [Default is straight lines].

 Same as n|Nn_label but implies that the input data are first to be converted into a series of 2-point line segments before plotting.

-The optional labelinfo controls the specifics of the label formatting and consists of a concatenated string made up of any of the following control arguments:
+The optional labelinfo controls the specifics of the label formatting.
+If not provided we default to the text “N/A”.
+The argument consists of a concatenated string made up of any of the following modifiers:

-Turns on debug which will draw helper points and lines to illustrate the workings of the quoted line setup.
+Turn on debug, which will draw helper points and lines to illustrate the workings of the quoted line setup.
+Optionally append the pen to use [MAP_DEFAULT_PEN].

 Make the main quoted line invisible [Draw it per -W].

-Sets the constant label text.
-Warning: if the text length exceeds the line length then no text will appear.
+Set the constant label text.
+Note: if the text length exceeds the line length then no text will appear.

 +Lh Take the label from the current segment header (first scan for an embedded -Llabel option, if not use the first word following the segment flag).
 For multiple-word labels, enclose entire label in double quotes. +Ld Take the Cartesian plot distances along the line as the label; append c|i|p as the unit [Default is PROJ_LENGTH_UNIT]. +LD Calculate actual map distances; append d|e|f|k|n|M|n|s as the unit [Default is d(egrees), unless label placement was based on map distances along the lines in which case we use the same unit specified for that algorithm].
 Requires a map projection to be used. +Lf Use text after the 2nd column in the fixed label location file as the label.
 Requires the fixed label location setting. +Lx As +Lh but use the headers in the xfile.txt instead.
 Requires the crossing file option.